DasEd955/tunerdesign-gpt/README.md

 A concrete PyTorch `nn.Module` implementing an MNIST-style digit classifier:
 `Linear(784, 512) -> ReLU -> Dropout(0.2) -> Linear(512, 10) -> Sigmoid`.
 Introduces
-the `nn.Module` pattern, dropout as a regularization technique, and multi-output sigmoid classification before the transformer's more complex module hierarchy is introduced.
+the `nn.Module` pattern, dropout as a regularization technique, and multiple output sigmoid classification before the transformer's more complex module hierarchy is introduced.

 ---